polysyllabic/chaos/README.md

 Chaos only sees the incoming pattern of controller signals.
 It has no idea what is actually happening in the game.
 During cutscenes, death animations, or other places where the ordinary controls are not available, the engine will not be able to apply new mods.
-For this reason, it's important to remember to hit "pause" when such events occur.
+For this reason, it's important to remember to hit pause when such events occur.
 If you forget and a vote ends during this period, some categories of mods, including all those that require setting menu options, may put the game in an inconsistent state.
 Old mods may not be removed correctly, and new ones may not be applied.
 In this case, you may need to pause the game and manually set the necessary options.